ubiqsecurity/ubiq-c-cpp/README.md

 ubiq::platform::exit();
 ```
 ### Encrypt a social security text field - bulk interface
-Create an fpe_enc_dec object with Pass credentials and then allow repeated calls to encrypt / decrypt
+Create an fpe_enc_dec object with credentials and then allow repeated calls to encrypt / decrypt
 data using a Field Format Specification and the data.
 Cipher text will be returned.

 ```c